Perry et al. (2015)

 Empathy = A person’s ability to understand the thoughts, feelings, and experiences of another.
 The level of empathy a person affects the way they process social cues.
 Empathy has 2 dimensions: cognitive & affective empathy.

-Oxytocin = A social hormone which helps in social bonding, childbirth, and breastfeeding, and promotes prosocial behaviour.
-Contrastingly, oxytocin also increases envy and hostile feelings towards others.
+Oxytocin = A social hormone which helps in social bonding and promotes prosocial behaviour.

 Scheele et al. (2012) found that giving oxytocin to males in monogamous relationships increased their preferred interpersonal distance with attractive females when in the presence of a female researcher, compared to a control condition.

-56 male undergraduates from the University of Haifa in Israel, aged 19-32 years.
+Sample: 56 male undergraduates from the University of Haifa in Israel, aged 19-32 years.
 They received course credit or payment for their participation.
-5 were left-handed; none had a history of psychiatric or neurological conditions, and all had normal or corrected-to-normal eyesight.
+5 were left-handed; all had normal vision and were mentally well (confirmed by a screening interview).

 Independent Variables: